Applego666/Iris/README.md

 # If you click the Iris datasets- Decision Tree.ipynb, it displays unable to render code.block, please reload the page.
 Thank you!!!
 Appendix:
-if you If you don't want to install any environment or software, I will show the whole process for you in my presentation about how to implement my code.
+If you don't want to install any environment or software, I will show the whole process for you in my presentation about how to implement my code.
 Or if you have any problems, you can email me at any time!
 Thank you for your patience！！！